-Understanding the various distinctions between assisted living facilities becomes a high priority when a loved one suddenly requires supportive care.
-The reality of assisted living in Wisconsin is when you have seen one assisted living facility; you have seen just one assisted living facility.
-Through legislation, the State of Wisconsin has created three types of assisted living: Adult Family Homes (AFH), Residential Care Apartment Complexes (RCAC) and Community Based Residential Facilities (CBRF).
+Not all assisted living facilities are the same, and understanding the various distinctions between assisted living facilities becomes a high priority when a loved one suddenly requires supportive care.
+The reality of assisted living in Wisconsin is that when you have seen one assisted living facility, you have seen just one assisted living facility.
+Through legislation, the State of Wisconsin has created three types of assisted living facilities: Adult Family Homes (AFH), Residential Care Apartment Complexes (RCAC) and Community Based Residential Facilities (CBRF).
 Although Adult Family Homes are very distinctive because they are designed for 4 or fewer people, RCACs and CBRFs can be very alike or very different.

 The Regulatory Distinction

 Although there are both significant and subtle differences in the administrative rules for RCACs and CBRFs, the primary difference in the rules as they relate to caring for older adults surrounds the issue of competence.
 In order to move into a RCAC, a person must be competent upon admission.
 For this purpose, competence is defined as someone who does not have an activated Durable Power of Attorney for Health Care or a Legal Guardian.
 Note that exceptions can be made for couples under certain circumstances.

 The reason for this difference in the rule is very straightforward.
 CBRFs are licensed Wisconsin entities designed to care for people, some of whom may be quite vulnerable.
 Vulnerable people are protected by various State agencies that play a role in assuring the level of service provided in a CBRF.
 People who live in RCACs are expected to manage their satisfaction through the legal system.
 To clarify, if a person took issue with a CBRF, the State would manage the complaint.
 In a RCAC, the person is expected to manage their own complaint up to and including the court system, if needed.